Microsoft 365

 Managing Available Microsoft 365 Licenses

-Once the License Information integration task for Auto-Populated Microsoft 365 License Information is enabled, you can add or remove the Microsoft 365 product licenses you wish to manage within SaaS Management.
-To manage available Microsoft 365 licenses, refer to Managing Available SaaS Application Licenses.
+After the License Information integration task for Auto-Populated Microsoft 365 License Information is enabled, you can add or remove the Microsoft 365 product licenses you wish to manage within SaaS Management.
+To manage available Microsoft 365 licenses, see Managing Available SaaS Application Licenses.

 Viewing the Hybrid Microsoft 365 Position

-In SaaS Management, at the top of the Microsoft 365 Overview tab, click the View the hybrid Microsoft 365 position link to open Flexera’s IT Asset Management License Summary page.
+In SaaS Management, at the top of the Microsoft 365 Overview tab, click the View the hybrid Microsoft 365 position link to open Flexera One’s IT Asset Management License Summary page.
 This page is automatically filtered to Publisher name is Microsoft.
-Together, Flexera’s SaaS Management and IT Asset Management applications provide a complete view of your organization’s Microsoft online and traditional desktop usage.
+Together, Flexera One’s SaaS Management and IT Asset Management applications provide a complete view of your organization’s Microsoft online and traditional desktop usage.

-When SaaS purchase order data is synchronized with Flexera’s IT Asset Management to display the hybrid Microsoft position, you only need to manage your Microsoft purchases in Flexera’s SaaS Management.
+When SaaS purchase order data is synchronized with Flexera One’s IT Asset Management to display the hybrid Microsoft position, you only need to manage your Microsoft purchases in Flexera One’s SaaS Management.
 You may wish to include the additional SaaS purchase order details in IT Asset Management.
-However, these IT Asset Management purchases for Microsoft will not impact a SaaS Management-created Microsoft Named User license in Flexera’s IT Asset Management.
+However, these IT Asset Management purchases for Microsoft will not impact a SaaS Management-created Microsoft Named User license in Flexera One’s IT Asset Management.

 Best Practice:To avoid confusion and potential license duplication, Flexera recommends that any licenses created in IT Asset Management for Project / Visio / Dynamics 365 be deleted as the new SaaS Management Microsoft 365 integration also creates these licenses with imported entitlement and consumption.
-For details, refer to Avoiding Duplicate Microsoft 365 Licenses between SaaS Management and IT Asset Management.
+For more information, see Avoiding Duplicate Microsoft 365 Licenses between SaaS Management and IT Asset Management.

 Avoiding Duplicate Microsoft 365 Licenses between SaaS Management and IT Asset Management

-To synchronize existing Microsoft 365 licenses between Flexera’s SaaS Management and IT Asset Management All Licenses page, which feeds to the License Summary page, ensure the Flexera SaaS Manager integration is enabled in the IT Asset Management Integrations tab.
-For details, refer to the IT Asset Management Settings: Integrations Tab section of the IT Asset Management documentation.
+To synchronize existing Microsoft 365 licenses between Flexera One’s SaaS Management and IT Asset Management All Licenses page, which feeds to the License Summary page, ensure the Flexera SaaS Manager integration is enabled in the IT Asset Management Integrations tab.
+For more information, see Flexera One’s IT Asset Management documentation topic, IT Asset Management Settings: Integrations Tab.

-Complete the steps below to avoid duplicating Microsoft 365 licenses between Flexera’s SaaS Management and IT Asset Management.
+Complete the following steps to avoid duplicating Microsoft 365 licenses between Flexera One’s SaaS Management and IT Asset Management.

 To remove Microsoft 365 licenses created in SaaS Management (and integrated with IT Asset Management) from IT Asset Management: